niumbranco/immunotherapy/README.md

 ## Workflow:

 ### 1. Data selection
-From the ENA metadata, I selecting only the **16S rRNA** samples based on the "tax_id=9606" and confirmed the sequencing method
+From the ENA metadata, I selected only the **16S rRNA** samples based on the "tax_id=9606" and confirmed the sequencing method

 ### 2. Downloading the FASTQ files
 Using a script ("downlaod_fastq.sh"), I downloaded all paired-end FASTQ files related to 16S sequencing from the ENA FTP links